PabloCB22/Capstone-Repo-Computational-Anomaly-Detection-Subsystem/README.md

 # Capstone-Repo-Computational-Anomaly-Detection-Subsystem
-repo for my EE undergrade senior capstone project (real time cyber threat detector)
+Repo for my EE undergraduate senior capstone project (real-time cyber threat detector)

-Purpose of this code is real time analysis of compotational data (CPU usage, CPU temp, mem%) to monitor for potential Flood/DDOS attacks on edge-decives within a C2 kubernetes cluster
+Purpose of this code is real-time analysis of computational data (CPU usage, CPU temp, mem%) to monitor for potential flood/DDoS attacks on edge devices within a C2 Kubernetes cluster.

-- Detector uses a statistical analysis (modified Z-score) to detect any anomalies as data comes through
+- Detector uses statistical analysis (modified Z-score) to detect anomalies as data comes through
-- Detector samples data to adjust parameters for anomaly behavior through time
+- Detector samples data to adjust parameters for anomaly behavior over time
-- Detector uses a ROS2_Humble Subscriber to recive data (20Hz)
+- Detector uses a ROS2 Humble subscriber to receive data (20 Hz)
-- Detector averages data points to account for telemetry noise from edge device
+- Detector averages data points to account for telemetry noise from edge devices
-- Detector coded entierly in c++ and multithreaded to be as fast as possible
+- Detector is coded entirely in C++ and multithreaded to be as fast as possible